-Brighten up your holiday dessert game by making a Creamy Cranberry Tart!
-Fresh cranberries and Eagle Brand® Sweetened Condensed Milk serve as the star ingredients of this tart, making it creamy, tart and flavorful!
-First, make a chocolate graham cracker crust.
-Then fill it with a creamy orange cranberry filling and bake.
+Brighten up the holidays by making a Creamy Cranberry Tart!
+Fresh cranberries and Eagle Brand® Sweetened Condensed Milk are our star ingredients, making the recipe creamy, tart and flavorful!
 Perfect for Thanksgiving, holiday parties, Christmas Eve and more, this Creamy Cranberry Tart is a tasty wintertime dessert.
+Makes 8-10 servings.

 Real talk: The holidays are my favorite time of year because I love hosting our families and friends.

-Even realer talk: I adore serving homemade goodies to the people I love… but I don’t want to spend all day (or even all afternoon) in the kitchen when I could be hanging out with my visitors.
+Realer talk: I adore serving homemade goodies to the people I love… but I don’t want to spend all day in the kitchen when I could be hanging out with them.

 This Creamy Cranberry Tart is decadent and delicious without being too heavy.
 And it incorporates two of my favorite seasonal flavors: cranberry and orange, which obviously makes it a delightful holiday dessert to try this season.

 This tart has two stars that strike a perfect balance — fresh cranberry and Eagle Brand Sweetened Condensed Milk.

 In addition to being a family favorite, Eagle Brand Sweetened Condensed Milk adds a lovely creaminess and balances the tart cranberry curd filling.
 Which is exactly what this tart needs!

 This tart is reminiscent of a cheesecake, with its crispy chocolate crust and ceamy cranberry filling.

 A really, really easy-to-make cheesecake.